25 Best Things to Do in St Louis, Missouri

 The weather in Saint Louis, Missouri, is listed as unpredictable.
 In spring, you can find freezing mornings, storms, and sun on the same day.
 You can have all four seasons in one day.

 In summer, you have to add humidity to sunny and hot days.
-The temperature in summer can be between 26 and 32 degrees C (80 and 90 ºF).
+Summer temperatures can be between 26 and 32 degrees C (80 and 90 ºF).
 But do not be surprised that it rises to 37 degrees Celsius (100 ºF)

 The humidity is around 70% on average.